samuelaguilera/fresh-forms-for-gravity/readme.txt

 == Changelog ==

-= 1.3.4 =
+= 1.3.5 =

-* Added support to exclude Gravity Forms script files (and dependencies) from WP-Optimize minification/concatenation.
+* Added support to prevent WP-Optimize minification breaking form pages.
 * Added Fresh-Forms HTTP header.
 * Added filter freshforms_add_cookie filter that makes Fresh Forms to add a cookie that you can use with Varnish based caching plugins like CloudWays or NitroPack.
 See FAQ for more details.
+* Fixed WP-Optimize cache exclusion that was broken due to WP-Optimize bad practice of using PHP_INT_MAX as priority for add_filter/add_action lines.

 = 1.3.1 =